TBSveryfunny/CPU-Simulator/README.md

 # My modifications

-My primary goal with this project is to implement other MIPS instructions that are not touched upon in the test files provided by the Codecademy platform, including SUB, SLT, BNE, JAL, LW, and SW.
+My primary goal with this project is to implement other MIPS instructions that are not touched upon in the test files provided by the Codecademy platform, namely SUB and SLT.
 A second instruction input file was added to demonstrate these additions.